chrming/Pokedex/README.md

 # Pokedex
-Pokedex android application to obtain information about Pokemons.
+An android application to obtain information about Pokemons.

 To run this application:
  - run Android Studio